Concentration bounds for the empirical angular measure with statistical learning applications: Learning from multivariate extremes

-For a given dimension $d$, the collection of all angular measures is subject only to some moment constraints stemming from the marginal standardization of $X$ but does not form a parametric family.
+\textbf{The empirical angular measure.} \quad For a given dimension $d$, the collection of all angular measures is subject only to some moment constraints stemming from the marginal standardization of $X$ but does not form a parametric family.
 The usual considerations in favor of and against the use of parametric versus non-parametric methods therefore apply.
 Many parametric models have been proposed \citep{coles+t:1991, cooley+d+n:2010} and new ones continue to be invented, with a growing emphasis on the use of flexible models almost of a semi-parametric nature \citep{boldi+d:2007, sabourin+n:2014, sabourin:2015}.

-Our focus is on non-parametric estimation and inference via the empirical angular measure, $\hPhi$, introduced in \citep{einmahl2001nonparametric} although already alluded to some years earlier in \citep{dehaan+r:1998} and \citep{dehaan+s:1999}.
+Our focus is on non-parametric estimation and inference via the empirical angular measure, $\hPhi_p$, introduced in~\cite{einmahl2001nonparametric} and generalized to every $L_p$-norms in~\cite{einmahl2009maximum}, although already alluded to some years earlier \cite{dehaan+r:1998,dehaan+s:1999}.
 Given a random sample from an unknown distribution, the marginal standardization mentioned in point~(ii) above is done by means of the empirical cumulative distribution functions.
 As a result, the estimator depends on the data only through the ranks.
-On the one hand, the use of ranks makes the method robust.
+On the one hand, the use of ranks makes the method invariant with respect to marginal scales and reduces sensitivity to outliers.
 On the other hand, the additional dependence stemming from the ranks greatly complicates the study of the sampling distribution of the estimator.

-In fact, its asymptotic distribution is known only in the bivariate case \citep{einmahl2001nonparametric, einmahl2009maximum}.
-In higher dimensions, all that seems to be known is its consistency \citep[Proof of Proposition~3.3]{janssen+w:2020}.
+In fact, the asymptotic distribution of the empirical angular measure is known only in the bivariate case \citep{einmahl2001nonparametric, einmahl2009maximum}.
+In higher dimensions, only its consistency has been established \citep[Proof of Proposition~3.3]{janssen+w:2020}.
+This situation stands in contrast with the rank-based estimator of the stable tail dependence function, the asymptotic normality of which is known in any dimension \citep{einmahl2012mestim, bucher2014when}.
+The reason why the treatment of the empirical angular measure is so much more difficult is that it involves the empirical copula evaluated at sets of which the boundaries are not parallel to the coordinate axes.
+As a consequence, the usual argument to deal with the marginal empirical distribution functions via the functional delta method breaks down.
+Even outside the extreme value context, the asymptotic normality of the empirical copula in even a single non-rectangular set is to this day an open problem.

 Variations on the empirical angular measure enforce the aforementioned moment constraints through empirical or Euclidean likelihoods \citep{einmahl2009maximum, deCarvalho+o+s+w:2013} as well as a folding technique \citep{guillou+n+y:2015}.
 Other variations exploit more specific assumptions on the marginal distributions to estimate them differently than by the empirical distribution functions, for instance by fitting generalized Pareto distributions to the univariate tails \citep{einmahl+dh+s:1997}.
 Sometimes, asymptotic results are established as if the marginal distributions are known.
 In our paper, we focus on the original, rank-based empirical angular measure and we make no assumptions on the unknown marginal cumulative distribution functions except for their continuity.